tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 XML and JSON are excellent formats for exchanging information between applications.
 Unsurprisingly, many programming languages (including Python) provide libraries for generating and parsing XML and JSON files.

 To keep things simple, we will look at reading in data from another format: CSV. *Comma-Separated Value* files are, perhaps, the simplest means of formatting plain-text data.
+Because of CSV's simplicity, and the uncomplicated playlist data, we can avoid library.
 The file extension is -- yup, you guessed it -- `.csv`.
 Each line of a CSV file is a data entry.
 Each entry consists of one or more fields, separated by commas.
 Here is the same abridged playlist in CSV format:

 <div style="font-size: 0.7em; line-height: 2em" markdown="1">
 {% highlight csv %}
-location,title,creator,album,tracNum
+location,title,creator,album,trackNum
-file:///___/SpeakToMe.mp3,Speak to Me,Pink Floyd,The Dark Side of the Moon,1
+file:///music/SpeakToMe.mp3,Speak to Me,Pink Floyd,The Dark Side of the Moon,1
-file:///___/Breathe.mp3,Breathe,Pink Floyd,The Dark Side of the Moon,2
+file:///music/Breathe.mp3,Breathe,Pink Floyd,The Dark Side of the Moon,2
 ...
 {% endhighlight %}
 </div>